edbennett/basic-ildg-storage-element/README.md

    podman compose restart
    ```

-10. Edit your `crontab`

-    1. Start the server with `podman compose up -d` on each boot
+10. Edit your `crontab` to start the server with `podman compose up -d` on each boot

-    2. Renew the SSL certificate with `podman compose run --rm certbot renew` every month.

-    In each case,
-    this needs to run in the `gateway` directory.